gravitl/netmaker-docs/advanced-client-install.rst

 Configuration
 ===============

 The CLI has information about all commands and variables.
-This section shows the "help" output for these commands as well as some additional reference.
+This section shows the "help" output for these commands as well as some additional references.

 CLI Reference
 --------------------